acetennyson/acetennyson/README.md

 I'm a senior full-stack developer and technical architect based in Cameroon.
 I've been building production systems for years — platforms that handle real money, real users, and real infrastructure constraints in African markets.

 But I'm not just a developer.
 I think like a founder.
 Every system I build is designed to scale, to generate value, and to outlast the sprint it was born in.
-I study how Zuckerberg turned a dorm project into a global platform.
-How Jobs turned taste into a trillion-dollar company.
-How Bezos turned logistics into leverage.
-I'm building toward that — starting from Cameroon, building for the world.

 ---

 ## 🚀 Active Projects